poljarne/Geant4-ANL/Get Started with Geant4/Get Started Readme.md

 If you want to see the code of your first project example, you just have to go to VS and open the folder in which the build, src and include directories are located.
 You will be able to see the code from the main file, the headers (include folder) and source code for each header (src folder).

-## Simple G4 Program
+## Simple G4 Program / G4-Hello-World

-We found out, in one of @john9francis Github repositories, a really simple Hello_World project that he developed, as a base to start building future applications.
+We found out, in one of @john9francis Github repositories, a really simple G4-Hello-World project that he developed, as a base to start building future applications.
 This projects consists of a basic G4 program with the CMakeList file already created, so that you can simply change the name and compile it with CMake.
 Then you can start writing any application that you want.
 The program will automatically be linked with the G4 source code and copy the mac files in the same directory as the executable files.

 Download the application as a zip file from his repository [G4-Hello-World](https://github.com/john9francis/G4-Hello-World), and read the Readme file in it, as it contains important information about how the program works and it's compiled.

+This really basic application includes a CMakeList file to compile the project with CMake and VS, also source and include folders, which are empty because there are no classes defined yet (like PrimaryGeneratorAction class or DetectorConstructor class).
+There is also a mac_files folder with a test file that prints Hello World, and a main c++ file called Hello_World.cc